fbpx

 4. Buddy Punching

 This is a common payroll error caused by employees clocking in for others during their shift.
-By some estimates, 75% of businesses are affected by this practice and it costs employers an average of 2.2% of their payroll.
+Some estimate 75% of businesses are affected by this practice and it costs employers an average of 2.2% of their payroll.

 5. Missing Garnishments